peteroupc/peteroupc.github.io/random.md

 where the game might need to generate the same content of that kind multiple times.

-In general, if repeatable "randomness" is needed only at the start of the game session (e.g., to create a "random" game board or a "random" order of digital cards), the application SHOULD consider using an RNG other than a seeded RNG to generate the "random" content and to store that content rather than a seed, especially if that content is relatively few bits long (say, no more than 300 bits long).
+In general, if repeatable "randomness" is needed only at the start of the game session (e.g., to create a "random" game board or a "random" order of digital cards), the application SHOULD consider using an RNG other than a seeded RNG to generate the "random" content and to store that content rather than a seed, especially if that content uses relatively few "random" numbers (say, no more than a hundred).
 In general, the bigger the "random" content, the greater the justification to use a seeded PRNG and a custom seed to generate that content.

 If a seeded PRNG is used, an application can consider showing users a "code" or "password" based on the custom seed, such as a barcode or a string of letters and digits.

 > **Examples:**
 >
 > 1. Suppose a game generates a map with random terrain (which uses lots of random numbers) and shows the player a "code" to generate that map.
 In this case, the game&mdash;
 >
 > - MAY change the algorithm it uses to generate random maps, but
 > - SHOULD use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
 > - SHOULD continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.
 >
 > 2. Suppose a game implements a chapter that involves navigating a randomly generated dungeon with randomly scattered monsters and items.
 If the layout of the dungeon, monsters, and items has to be the same for a given week and for all players, the game can seed a PRNG with a hash generated from the current week, the current month, the current year, and, optionally, a constant sequence of bits.

 <a id=Unit_Tests></a>